-46-15 Vacant Buildings.
+84-15.
+Vacant Buildings.

-For the purpose of this section, a structure shall be considered blight if:

-- (1) That dwelling is vacant, dilapidated and open at the door or window, leaving the interior of the building exposed to the elements or accessible to entrance by trespassers; or - (2) Has remained vacant and boarded up for more than 180 days.
+- (a) A structure shall be considered blight if: - (1) That dwelling is vacant, dilapidated and open at the door or window, leaving the interior of the building exposed to the elements or accessible to entrance by trespassers; or - (2) Has remained vacant and boarded up for more than 180 days.

-Within 180 days building that are boarded up must have windows that are properly glazed and operational.
-All exterior doors, door assemblies and door hardware must function properly and tightly secure the doors.

-Buildings that have remained vacant and boarded for more than 180 days will be considered as blight and the Building Department may seek an order to demolish the building
+- (b) Within 180 days building that are boarded up must have windows that are properly glazed and operational.
+All exterior doors, door assemblies and door hardware must function properly and tightly secure the doors. - (c) Buildings that have remained vacant and boarded for more than 180 days will be considered as blight and the Building Department may seek an order to demolish the building.

-46-16 Vehicles.
+84-16.
+Vehicles.

-46-16.1 Commercial vehicles and equipment.
+(a) Commercial vehicles and equipment.

-(a) Public property.
-No person shall park or store any commercial vehicle identified in subsection (b)(1) of this section or commercial equipment on public property located in any zoning district, including but not limited to public streets, stub streets, rights-of-way, bike paths, greenbelts, and planting areas between bike paths and streets, except as allowed in subsection (d) of this section.
+(1) Public property.
+No person shall park or store any commercial vehicle identified in subpart (2)(a) of this section or commercial equipment on public property located in any zoning district, including but not limited to public streets, stub streets, rights-of-way, bike paths, greenbelts, and planting areas between bike paths and streets, except as allowed in subsection (4) of this section.

-(b) Residential districts.
+(2) Residential districts.

-- (1) No person shall park or store any step vans, cube vans, buses, dump trucks, stake trucks, flatbed trucks, wreckers, semi trucks and trailers, tank trucks, commercial and construction equipment and trailers and any similar trucks and equipment in a residential district, except as allowed in subsection (d) of this section. - (2) Commercial vehicles other than as specified in subsection (b)(1) of this section, such as pickup trucks, passenger/cargo-style vans with seating of up to 15 persons, sport utility vehicles, passenger cars, and similar type vehicles, with no more than allowed accessories as provided in subsection (b)(4) of this section may be parked or stored in a residential district. - (3) No more than one commercial vehicle of the type described in subsection (b)(2) of this section which is used for transportation by occupants of the home on the property shall be stored or parked outside of an enclosed building. - (4) Allowed accessories shall mean equipment attached to vehicles which does not extend a vehicle to more than nine feet in height or wider or longer than the manufacturer's specification for the vehicle without the equipment.
+- a.
+No person shall park or store any step vans, cube vans, buses, dump trucks, stake trucks, flatbed trucks, wreckers, semi trucks and trailers, tank trucks, commercial and construction equipment and trailers and any similar trucks and equipment in a residential district, except as allowed in subpart (4) of this subsection. - b.
+Commercial vehicles other than as specified in subsection (2)(a) of this section, such as pickup trucks, passenger/cargo-style vans with seating of up to 15 persons, sport utility vehicles, passenger cars, and similar type vehicles, with no more than allowed accessories as provided in subpart (2)(d) of this subsection may be parked or stored in a residential district. - c.
+No more than one commercial vehicle of the type described in subpart (2)(b) of this subsection which is used for transportation by occupants of the home on the property shall be stored or parked outside of an enclosed building. - d.
+Allowed accessories shall mean equipment attached to vehicles which does not extend a vehicle to more than nine feet in height or wider or longer than the manufacturer's specification for the vehicle without the equipment.
 Roof accessory racks, but not side racks, shall be allowed.
-A plow on the front and a spreader on the rear of a vehicle may be attached even if the length of the vehicle is extended beyond the manufacturer's specification. - (5) No person shall park or store a vehicle outside of an enclosed building in a residential district if there is a sign on it not directly related to the vehicle's use. - (c) Nonresidential districts.
-No person shall park or store any commercial vehicle identified in subsection (b)(1) of this section or commercial equipment on private property in any nonresidential district except as is allowed in subsection (d) of this section or unless such vehicle or equipment is parked or stored in relation to a permitted principal or accessory use of the property.
-In such event, parking or storage must comply with all other city codes and ordinances. - (d) Exception.
-The parking or storage of commercial vehicles identified in subsection (b)(1) of this section or commercial equipment shall be allowed in any zoning district, where such parking or storage is limited to vehicles or equipment engaged in the performance of a service on the adjacent or underlying property, for the period of time reasonably necessary to complete the service.
+A plow on the front and a spreader on the rear of a vehicle may be attached even if the length of the vehicle is extended beyond the manufacturer's specification.

+- e.
+No person shall park or store a vehicle outside of an enclosed building in a residential district if there is a sign on it not directly related to the purposes the vehicle is ordinarily used for. - (3) Nonresidential districts.
+No person shall park or store any commercial vehicle identified in subpart (2)(a) of this subsection or commercial equipment on private property in any nonresidential district except as is allowed in subpart (4) of this subsection or unless such vehicle or equipment is parked or stored in relation to a permitted principal or accessory use of the property.
+In such event, parking or storage must comply with all other city codes and ordinances. - (4) Exception.
+The parking or storage of commercial vehicles identified in subpart (2)(a) of this subsection or commercial equipment shall be allowed in any zoning district, where such parking or storage is limited to vehicles or equipment engaged in the performance of a service on the adjacent or underlying property, for the period of time reasonably necessary to complete the service.